2nd Lt. Marshall Howard Kennady Jr.

 Early on the morning of the 31st, the Japanese began moving troops and across the bridge.
 The engineers came next and put down planking for tanks.
 A little before noon Japanese tanks began crossing the bridge.

 Later that day, the Japanese had assembled a large number of troops in the rice field on the northern edge of the town.
 One platoon of tanks under the command of 2nd Lt.
 Marshall Kennady were to the southeast of the bridge.
-Gentry's tanks were to the south of the bridge in huts, while third platoon commanded by Capt Harold Collins was to the south on the road leading out of Baluiag.
+Gentry's tanks were to the south of the bridge, hidden in huts, while third platoon commanded by Capt.
+Harold Collins was to the south on the road leading out of Baluiag.
 2nd Lt.
-Everett Preston had been sent south to find a bridge to cross to attack the Japanese from behind.
+Everett Preston, and his tank platoon, had been sent south to find a bridge to cross to attack the Japanese from behind.

 Gentry spaced his tanks about 100 yards apart.
 The Japanese crossing the river knew that the Americans were there because the tankers shouted at each other to make the Japanese believe troops were in front of them.
 The Japanese were within a few yards of the tanks when the tanks opened fire.

 Lighting the rice stacks, the Americans opened up with small fire than used their .37 mm guns.
 The fighting was such a rout that the the tankers were using a .37 mm shell to kill one Japanese soldier.